ringlesoft/laravel-process-approval/README.md

 - `css_library` - Specify the css library for styling the UI component (bootstrap/tailwind). (default is `Tailwind CSS`).
 - `multi_tenancy_field` - Specify the multi-tenancy field in the users table. (default is `tenant_id`)
+- `use_uuids` - Enable UUID support for all package tables and UUID-based polymorphic relations (recommended for fresh installs).
+- `load_migrations` - If true, the package auto-loads vendor migrations.
+If you publish migrations into your app, make sure set this to `false`.

 ### Model Submitting